-Author(s) Andrew Cash Sponsor Is your report for Approval / Consideration / N loting For noting an Links to the I CS Five Year Plan (please tick) Developing a population health system Strengthening our foundations prevention ding health in SYB including , health inequalities and health management Vorking with patients and the public Empowering our workforce Getting the e best start in life ✓ Better care conditions e for major health Digitally enabling our system ✓ Reshaping resources and rethinking how we flex Innovation and improvement Building a s system sustainable health and care Broadening and strengthening our partnerships to increase our opportunity Delivering a new service model Partnership with the Sheffield City Region Transform Making the - Anchor institutions and wider contributions resources Partnership with the voluntary sector Committment to work together
+Author(s) Andrew Cash Sponsor for Approval / Consideration / N oting For noting and discussion Links to the IC S Five Year Plan (please tick) Developing a population health system Strengthening our foundations Understanding health in SYB including ✓ prevention, health inequalities and population health management ✓ Working with patients and the public ✓ Empowering our workforce ✓ Getting the best start in life Better care conditions for major health ☑ Digitally enabling our system Reshaping resources and rethinking how we flex ✓ Innovation and improvement Building a s system ustainable health and care Broadening and strengthening our partnerships to increase our opportunity ✓ Delivering a new service model Partnership with the Sheffield City Region ✓ Transform Anchor institutions and wider contributions ✓ Making the resources best use of 100001003 Partnership with the voluntary sector ✓ Committment to work together

-Where has the paper already been discuss sed?
+Where has the paper already been discussed?

 Sub groups reporting to the HEG: System governance groups:

-C Quality Group ☐ Joint Committee CCGs
+☐ Quality Group ☐ Joint Committee CCGs

-Strategic Workforce Group Acute Federation
+☐ Strategic Workforce Group ☐ Acute Federation

-Performance Group Mental Health Alliance
+☐ Performance Group ☐ Mental Health Alliance

-Finance and Activity Group Place Partnership
+☐ Finance and Activity Group ☐ Place Partnership

-Transformation and Delivery Group
+☐ Transformation and Delivery Group

-Are there any resource implications (inclu iding Financial, Staffing etc)?
+Are there any resource implications (including g Financial, Staffing etc)?

 N/A

 Summary of key issues

-of the South Yorkshire and Bassetlaw Integrated Care work of the South Yorkshire and Bassetlaw health and
+This monthly paper from the System Lead of the South Yorkshire and Bassetlaw Integrated Care System provides a summary update on the work of the South Yorkshire and Bassetlaw health and care partners for the month of July 2021.

-Recommendations

-The SYB ICS Health Executive Group (HE G) partners are asked to note the update and Chief